 By sharing our meaning of ‘good’ through art, we create a more empathetic, positive and connected world.

 I gained unique opportunities to travel at a young age which allowed me to witness the different forms of resilience that exist, giving me an opportunity to see beyond my own challenges.
-During my time at Mother Theresa’s Orphanage, I saw children who had been through so much during their short period of time on this earth had the ability to acknowledge the small, good things in their lives – beauty in others and how it surrounds them – which fostered hope and resilience because they knew goodness existed in this world.
+During my time volunteering in India, I saw children who had been through so much during their short period of time on this earth had the ability to acknowledge the small, good things in their lives – beauty in others and how it surrounds them – which fostered hope and resilience because they knew goodness existed in this world.
 It changed my life, the way I viewed myself, what I could do and who I would become.

 I want to connect youth to a world beyond their own so that they can be inspired by examples of hope and resilience, just like I was.
 TSG is dedicated to creating environments that encourage positive self-esteem, self-worth, and empathy towards others.
 We work to foster individual purpose and accountability to one another, and through this we decrease the global risks of violence and create peaceful environments for everyone.